gregology/gregology.github.io/codex.md

 - It is my responsibility to continue to identify my biases and challenge my perceptions

-## Principles and Values
+## Principles

 - Think critically and objectively
 - Withhold judgement of others
 - Aim to understand other people
 - Maximise Sentience fulfilment
-- Try not to harbouring hate and resentment
+- Let go of hate and resentment
 - Minimise Sentience distress
 - Own mistakes and achievements
-- Lose the ego
+- Fight the ego
 - Take risks & stay uncomfortable
+- New information should update my perspective
+- Befriend those who think differently

 ## Hopes and Desires